Deferred payment agreements for people who own their own home and are moving into a care home

 Interest charges on deferred payments

 Your local authority might (but is not required to) charge interest on the deferred payments to cover costs.

 In England, the Care Act applies so the local authority can set the amount it charges but it can’t be more than a government-approved standard rate, linked to the market gilt rate which is published every six months, plus 0.15%.
 Currently this equates to around 2%.

 In Wales, the Social Services and Well-being Act applies so the local authority can set the amount it charges, but it can’t be more than a government approved “relevant rate”.
 Again, this equates to around 2%.

-In Northern Ireland, there is no formal deferred payment system, but it may still be available, try asking the Health and Social Care Trust.
+In Northern Ireland, there is no formal deferred payment system, but it might still be available, try asking the Health and Social Care Trust.